Xilinx/Embedded-Reference-Platforms-User-Guide/run-application.md

 </tr>
 </table>

 # 7 Run the Application

 To use the GStreamer plugins, a video pipeline that includes them must be set up and launched.
 The command line utility `gst-launch-1.0` may be used to do this.
 Use your laptop connected to the target board over a serial terminal emulator, interacting with the system via a standard Linux console session.
-See section 6.1.
+See [section 6.1](tool-flow-tutorials.md#61-build-the-live_io-optical-flow-sample-application).
 You may construct video pipeline graphs consisting of one or more sources, zero, one or more accelerators, and one sink.
 GStreamer is responsible for initializing the capture, memory-to-memory, and display pipelines as well as managing the video buffer flow through the pipeline stages.

 The gst-launch utility is really a debugging tool.
 The other way to set up and launch your plugins is with a compiled application that sets up and runs the pipeline using API calls to the GStreamer libraries.
 The sample code is provided for test apps that do this.
 See the `./gst/apps/<name> `folder for each of the live_IO samples.

 The HDMI and MIPI input channels are themselves hardware pipelines that must be configured.
 This task is done by the `video_cmd` utility, run once before starting up a pipeline that uses that video input.
 The `video_cmd` utility is present on the sd_card directory.
 It is needed only when the MIPI or HDMI input channels are used.

 ## 7.1 Run the live_IO sample applications

 * The "bottom" project containing the HW accelerated code is an SDx project, e.g. `./ws_f2d/filter2d`.
 When it completes, it creates an sd_card image with files you need to copy to your SD card you'll use on the target board.
 * While copying the sd_card directory to the SD card please create two directories in SD card namely 'lib' and 'gstreamer-1.0'
 * All the libraries should be copied to lib directory, sample plugin should be copied to gstreamer-1.0 and remaining images must be copied to the sd_card root directory.
 * The following sections list the exact files for each case.
-* For the stereo and triple case (because it includes stereo) you will also need the camera configuration file on the sd_card. (see below: "Particularities about the Stereo demo").
+* For the stereo and triple case (because it includes stereo) you will also need the camera configuration file on the sd_card. (see below: [Particularities about the Stereo demo](#73-particularities-about-the-stereo-demo)).

 **filter2d case**